-briefed the council on the item.
+City Attorney Joel Stern briefed the council on

-Mayor Serdy opened the public
+Mayor Serdy opened the public hearing on the

-hearing on the item.
+item.

-Mr. Jim Duncan, 2745 E.

-Smoketree Street, Apache Junction, addressed the council. thanked the city attorney and city staff for all their hard work on the draft proposal, a collaboration of all members. the council may have received emails from those who could not come tonight.
-They love Apache Junction and their homes. proposed amendments provide the conduit for communication between the residents affected by an event and the applicant.
+Mr. Jim Duncan, 2745 E. Smoketree Street, Apache Junction, addressed the council.
+He thanked the city attorney and city staff for all their hard work on the draft proposal, a collaboration of all members.
+Some of the council may have received emails from those who could not come tonight.
+They love Apache Junction and their homes.
+These proposed amendments provide the conduit for communication between the residents affected by an event and the applicant.
 Current law does not.
 The vast majority of the residents agree there are a few word changes needed to meet the goals of no additional burden and cost.
 He provided the council a handout of the minor changes which stated a recommendation to change the first sentence of the second paragraph to read whether the private property instead of whether the selected location, to change the mailing section to be the same as the conditional use permit process mailing section but remove the term certified and use only first class mailings and he would be willing to give a grant to the city in the amount of \$500 for the purpose of removing this expense from any charitable organizations liability and to contact him if additional funds need to be added in future years, and that the definition section include "private property location to include" so that it would read private property location to include a parking lot or a vacant lot which would be similar to the first recommendation. further clarifies the location definition.
-A comment was made a few months ago at a council meeting questioning why the

-REGULAR MEETING OF THE CITY COUNCIL JUNE 20, 2017 PAGE 6 OF 33 residents could not sit down and work this out.
+A comment was made a few months ago at a council meeting questioning why the residents could not sit down and work this out.
 The draft proposal shows this becoming part of the process.
 He believes communication and solution is what the councilmember was referring to.
-These amendments have been given a great deal of thought by all persons involved, keeping residents in mind while still allowing for events to be approved and take place.
-He requested the council approve the February 28 version with the suggested word changes.
+These amendments have been given a great deal of thought by all persons involved, keeping residents in mind while still allowing for events to be approved and take place. requested the council approve the February 28 version with the suggested word changes.